I hoped I would not have to write this post, but here we go…

 - Brexit will have a substantial impact on UK laws from employment to business regulation to intellectual property.
 Some areas, such as contract and corporate law, may be comparatively less affected.

 - It is very early days yet and there is much still to be established – many businesses will likely adopt a ‘watch and wait’ approach in the short term.

 Continue reading Implementing Brexit – what happens next?

 It’s coming to the end of the year and you know what that means…yes, it’s another bad holiday legal joke!
 Here we go…(oh, and happy holidays/best wishes for 2016!)

 Back in July 2014 I wrote a post about whether a dictator (Manuel Noriega of Panama) could control his online image in a video game (the hit game Call of Duty: Black Ops 2)?
 We now have an answer: nope.
 In a short judgment which is interesting for all kinds of reasons, a Californian court has come down resoundingly on Activision’s side and dismissed Mr Noriega’s claims.
 Read on more… Continue reading Activision v Noriega analysed: don’t make way for the bad guy

 It’s conference season right now, so guess what?
 I have more slides for you!
 Last month I spoke at Social Gaming 2012, a conference bringing together the gambling industry and a few select figures from the interactive entertainment industry…including me.
-I was asked to give a presentation on the use and legal status of virtual… Continue reading The use and legal status of virtual goods and currency
+I was asked to give a presentation on the use and legal status of virtual goods and currency, which led to me speaking for an hour or so about why virtual goods and currency are popular and a summary of the current legal developments regarding them around the world.
+Continue reading The use and legal status of virtual goods and currency